shrikeh/ansible-github-deploy-key/README.md

     - { role: my-code-deploy }
 ...
 ```
-Note that this role specifically does *not* do the following things:
+Note that this role specifically does *not* do the following things by default:
 - populate the private key to a file
 - delete the key off the host machine (it doesn't know where you saved it to)
 - automatically clear the key from the Github API (it doesn't know when you've finished with it)

-The private key is available in the host fact variable `github_deploy_ssh_private_key`.
+The private key is available as a string in the host fact variable `github_deploy_ssh_private_key`.
 An example of use in your own playbook is below:

 ```YAML
 - name: Create a temporary directory for the key